 Authors: Marc Tinguely, Datatonic & Simone Mangiante, Vodafone Group R&D

 5G technology is a game-changer.
 It will enable unprecedented high-speed internet on the mobile network.
-For telecom providers, this new technology represents both a huge business opportunity, and a challenge in network operations.
-The increase in flexibility and in complexity for network operations creates favorable grounds for AI.
+For telecom providers, this new technology represents both a huge business opportunity and a challenge in network operations.
+The increase in flexibility and in complexity for network operations creates favourable grounds for AI.
 In this post, we present the work done by Datatonic and Vodafone Group R&D to build traffic forecasting ML models, which is a key stepping stone towards an AI-powered 5G network.

 5G is here, and it is a game-changer in the telco industry and beyond.
 5G technology will deliver mobile high-speed internet, very low latency and allow for seamless connection to a huge amount of devices on networks.
 This means high-speed internet on the move, for all users – both human and machine…

 For telecom providers, 5G technology offers both great opportunities and great challenges to deliver a service that exceeds customers expectations.
 In terms of opportunities, 5G will unlock value across a wide range of new use cases, beyond current imagination.
 To mention just a few examples: massive IoT, connected vehicles, and mission-critical health [1,2].
 On the other hand, the challenges are to leverage the flexibility of 5G virtual radio and core networks, while managing the complexity brought by the predicted huge amount of devices and the mix of physical and virtual network assets.
 Operating and optimising such complex networks becomes a superhuman task, and this is where AI becomes a critical part of 5G.

 Vodafone has embraced the opportunities presented by 5G and telco digital transformation: 1.
 Next-generation network infrastructure, 2.
 Open digital architecture , 3.
 Big Data & AI and 4.
 Cloud technology.